Visy: History

 Visy Industries originated in 1948 with a 1000-pound loan from Richard Pratt's aunt, Ida Visbord.
 Initially, the company had three partners—Visbord's husband Max Plotka, Richard Pratt's father Leon, and engineer Les Feldman—focusing on corrugated cardboard.

 After Leon Pratt's death in 1969, Richard Pratt assumed control, leading to company expansion with new plants in New South Wales and Queensland during the 1970s.
 By the end of the decade, Visy was producing over 100,000 tons of boxes annually.

 In the late 1970s and early 80s, the company further expanded, establishing 100% recycled paper mills, such as the one in Warwick Farm, Sydney.
 By 1990, Visy held a national market share exceeding 40% with over 2000 employees.

-Richard and Anthony Pratt then expanded to the U.S. to oversee the start-up and development of Pratt Industries USA.
+Richard and Anthony Pratt then expanded to North America, overseeing the start-up and development of Pratt Industries USA.

 In July 2020, Visy Industries purchased the Australian and New Zealand glass manufacturing operations of O-I Glass.

 2001–2003

 In September 2001, Visy undertook the-then largest development in its history, the construction of a $450 million Kraft paper mill in Tumut, New South Wales.
 This was the first Kraft mill built in the world in 20 years.
 It was the biggest investment in regional Australia since the Snowy Mountains Scheme (RP Speech), and was hailed by Australia's leading environmentalists for its commitment to sustainability.
 It also has an advanced water usage system, with near-zero levels of effluent leaving the site.
 The Tumut mill is the most water efficient in the world – requiring just five tons of water to produce every ton of product, compared to the global average of 25 tons.
 It uses only forest thinnings and off-cuts for fiber.

 Ten years later, Visy built a second Kraft paper mill, bringing the total investment to Tumut to almost $1 billion.
 The mill was opened by NSW Premier Barry O’Farrell, and was also hailed by environmentalists.
 It was a winner of the Australian Business Awards for "Environmental Sustainability."

 Visy continued to grow by acquisition as well as green-fielding.
-In 2001, the company effectively doubled in size when it acquired Southcorp Packaging, by which stage Visy was operating at over 100 packaging and recycling sites in Australia, New Zealand and the U.S. Visy also expanded its product mix to include steel and aluminum cans, PET bottles, beverage cartons and plastic packaging.
-It also continued to be a world leader in recycling and during this period Visy opened Australia's largest materials recovery facility in Smithfield, New South Wales.
+In 2001, the company effectively doubled in size when it acquired Southcorp Packaging.
+At this stage Visy was operating on more than 100 packaging and recycling sites in Australia, New Zealand and the U.S. Visy also expanded its product mix to include steel and aluminum cans, PET bottles, beverage cartons and plastic packaging.
+It also continued to be a world leader in recycling — during this period Visy opened Australia's largest materials recovery facility in Smithfield, New South Wales.